Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 ### Reducer streams

-The goal of this second part of the series is to have a single immutable state collection, emitted by an observable.
-To do this we'll apply a bunch of reducer functions to the state, each time an event happens.
+The goal of this second part of the series is to have a stream of Immutable.js state collections.
+At any given time only a single state collection must exist.
+To do this we'll apply a set of reducer functions to the state collection each time an event happens.

 The reducer functions themselves are emitted by observables.

-The powerful `merge` operator forwards any given stream to the output.
-The `scan` operator therefore receives five streams of reducers, which it can apply to the state collection.
+They are combined together by the powerful `merge` operator, which simply forwards any given stream to its output.
+The `scan` operator then receives the five reducer streams and applies them to the state collection, one after another.

 ~~~js
 const state = Rx.Observable